-FWLE is under construction and is planned to open for service in 2025/2026.
-The impacts of FWLE have been addressed in the Federal Way Link Extension Final Environmental Impact Statement (Sound Transit 2016a).
+with a forecasted in-service date of 2026.
+The impacts of FWLE have been addressed in the Federal Way Link Extension Final Environmental Impact Statement.
 TDLE is currently undergoing environmental review under both NEPA and SEPA by FTA and Sound Transit.
-The Tacoma Dome Link Extension Draft Environmental Impact Statement is expected to be published in mid-2024, with service anticipated to begin in 2035.
+The Tacoma Dome Link Extension Draft Environmental Impact Statement is expected to be published in mid 2024, with a forecasted in-service date of 2035.

-The TDLE mainline tracks south of Federal Way Downtown Station would also serve as part of connecting mainline tracks to OMF South, depending on which OMF South build alternative is selected.
-In those instances, impacts from the mainline tracks would be primarily the same under both the No-Build and build alternatives, although the timing of those impacts would be different.
+Under all currently proposed build alternatives for TDLE, the TDLE mainline tracks south of Federal Way Downtown Station would also serve as part of connecting mainline tracks to OMF South, depending on which OMF South build alternative is selected.
+If TDLE is constructed as proposed, impacts from the mainline tracks would be primarily the same under both the No Build and build alternatives for OMF South, although the timing of those impacts would be different.
 TDLE impacts will be further detailed in the separate Tacoma Dome Link Extension Draft Environmental Impact Statement.

-The No-Build Alternative assumes Sound Transit's light rail storage and maintenance facilities (including OMF North) would support a maximum light rail fleet size of about 352 LRVs, which is fewer than the approximately 460 LRVs needed to operate the system at the planned service levels of Sound Transit 3.
-As a result, light rail operations would be less efficient than they would otherwise be with OMF South, and Sound Transit would not be able to meet expected ridership demand.
-The No-Build Alternative would fail to meet the purpose and need of the project and could indirectly result in worse traffic congestion and greater vehicle emissions than would otherwise occur under the build alternatives.
+The No Build Alternative assumes Sound Transit's Link light rail storage and maintenance facilities (including OMF North) would support a maximum Link light rail fleet size of about 352 LRVs, which is fewer than the approximately 460 LRVs needed to operate the system at the planned service levels of Sound Transit 3.
+As a result, Link light rail operations would be less efficient than they would otherwise be with OMF South, and Sound Transit would not be able to meet expected ridership demand.
+As documented in Sound Transit 3, the

+No Build Alternative would fail to meet the purpose and need of the project and could indirectly result in worse traffic congestion and greater vehicle emissions than would otherwise occur under the build alternatives by failing to support intended levels of service for the system-wide Link light rail expansion.